 The Uglies Series by Scott Westerfeld

 *This post contains 4 separate reviews (Uglies, Pretties, Specials, Extras) for the series so scroll with caution*

 YA Fiction | Sci-Fi | Dystopian

 pooled ink Review:

 This series is seriously one of my top favorites!
 I still cannot believe that they haven’t turned them into movies yet.
 They really should get on that.
 (P.S.
-If you’re looking for someone to play either Shay or Tally I 1200% volunteer!)
+If you’re looking for someone to cast as either Shay or Tally I 1200% volunteer!)
 Continue reading

 Scored by Lauren McLaughlin (2011)